OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 When staff within an organisation manually create passwords for new accounts, they may do so in a predictable way.
 This can often be:

 - A single common password such as "Password1".
-- Organisation specific details, such as the the organisation name or address.
+- Organisation specific details, such as the organisation name or address.
 - Passwords that follow a simple pattern, such as "Monday123" if account is created on a Monday.

 These type so of passwords are often difficult to identify from a black-box perspective, unless they can successfully be guessed or brute-forced.
 However, they are easy to identify when performing grey-box or white-box testing.

 ### Testing for Application Generated Default Passwords

 If the application automatically generates passwords for new user accounts, these may also be predictable.
-In order to test these, create multiple accounts on the application and compare the passwords that are given for them.
+In order to test these, create multiple accounts on the application with similar details at the same time, and compare the passwords that are given for them.

 The passwords may be based on: